|Enewsletter • October 11, 2006|

 Some people send out batches of garbage "spam" with a forged, spoofed Vegan Outreach e-mail address.
 This leads to Vegan Outreach being marked as a "bad" domain, and leads to a flood of bounced and angry messages arriving at the VO office.
 It is possible that legitimate e-mails get lost in this; feel free to contact us again if you don't receive a response to your initial communication.
 Thanks!

 Our annual print newsletter will be going out in a few weeks.
-If you have moved recently or would like to receive a copy, please e-mail us (newsletter (at) veganoutreach (dot) org) with your current address.
+If you have moved recently or would like to receive a copy, please email us at info (at) veganoutreach (dot) org with your current address.
 Thanks!

 Products of the Week